 Want to collaborate?

-This initial study shows interesting trends in CPM rates by browser, but is across a limited number of websites.
+This initial study shows interesting trends in browser CPM rates, but is across a limited number of websites.
 We plan to repeat the study across a larger sample of websites in the near future.
 If you have access to performance data in the region of millions of impressions per week and would like to help us build a more accurate picture of this please do get in touch.
 This can be done in a way that does not compromise any sensitive data.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.